 - Don’t be afraid to advocate for your baby: You are your baby’s voice in the NICU, so it’s up to you to let the hospital staff know concerns or preferences you have for your preemie.
 If you have a request, just ask; the worst that happens is your baby’s doctor or nurse says they can’t do it.

 - Bring hand lotion: Parents wash and sanitize their hands repeatedly while they’re in the NICU.
 Your hands might get uncomfortably dry, so consider bringing some moisturizing lotion along.

-- Take pictures: Many new parents feel that they shouldn’t or don’t want to take pictures of their preemie while she is growing in the NICU.
+- Take pictures: Many new parents feel that they shouldn’t or don’t want to take pictures of their preemie while he is growing in the NICU.
 This makes sense, but a lot of parents also say that they later regret not taking pictures during this time.
 If this seems like something you’re interested in doing, know that many parents eventually do appreciate having these pictures.

 - Know that leaving the NICU will be hard: For some women, leaving the hospital without their newborn baby can trigger intense feelings of depression and emotional pain.
 However, at some point, your team will probably advise you to leave the hospital to sleep and get some time away.
 It might not be easy to leave at first, so if you have a hard time leaving, remind yourself that most new parents of preemies struggle with this, and that you’re not alone.

 As the parent of a preemie, you’re going to find that deep inside, you have an incredible amount of strength, resilience, and hope.
 Some days will be harder than others, but try to find the positives about the NICU.
-Remember that the NICU is the safest place for a preemie to be, and that every day that a preemie spends in the NICU is one day closer to coming home with her parents.
+Remember that the NICU is the safest place for a preemie to be, and that every day that a preemie spends in the NICU is one day closer to coming home with his parents.

 “7 ways to stay involved in your baby’s care in the NICU.”
 NICU Awareness.
 Project Sweet Peas, July 17 2014.
 Web.